Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy_cloud.md

     For more information, see [How do I get the GUID of an account](/docs/services/CloudLogAnalysis/qa/cli_qa.html#account_guid).

-3. Get the the retention period.
+3. Get the retention period.
 Run the command:

     ```
     bx logging option-show -r account -i AccountID